-Pre-lodgement consultation has been held with Penrith City Council (Council) on several occasions, including a pre-lodgement meeting held on 15 August 2019 which was supplemented by Council in its formal Pre-Lodgement Advice dated 20 August 2019.
-The matters raised during consultation and Council's formal correspondence have been considered thoroughly by the Applicant in finalising the proposed masterplan framework for the site.
+Consultation has been held regularly with Penrith City Council (Council), including a pre-lodgement meeting held on 15 August 2019 that was supplemented by Council's formal Pre-Lodgement Advice dated 20 August 2019.
+The matters raised during consultation and in Council's formal advice have been considered thoroughly by the Applicant in finalising the proposed revised masterplan framework for the site.
 The proposal is considered to have responded to the matters discussed with Council.